melezhik/swat/README.md

 As you can guess an array returned by generator should contain _perl strings_ representing swat entries, here is another example: with generator producing still 3 swat entites 'foo', 'bar', 'baz' :

-    # Place this in swat pattern file
+    # Place this in swat date file
     generator: my %d = { 'foo' => 'foo value', 'bar' => 'bar value' }; [ map  { ( "# $_", "$data{$_}" )  } keys %d  ]

 This generator will generate 3 swat entities: